Regenerative Quick Profile

 EU Climate Region: Pannonian

-Cold winters are manageable with shelter and feed.
-Hot summers above 80°F will cause stress, and drought requires supplemental feeding.
-Parasite resistance is a concern in wetter periods.
+Cold winters are manageable with supplemental feed.
+Hot summers (often exceeding 80°F) require shade and water, and drought necessitates supplemental feeding.
+Parasite control is important.

 Köppen Zone: Af (Tropical Rainforest), Am (Tropical Monsoon), Aw (Tropical Savanna), ET (Tundra), BSh (Hot Semi-Arid (Steppe)), BWh (Hot Desert), BWk (Cold Desert), Dfc (Subarctic), Dwa (Monsoon-Influenced Hot-Summer Continental)